 To determine the discount rate the actuary used a methodology with a zero coupon government bond curve, where each payment flow is discounted at the zero-coupon rate, and converted using "Bootstrapping" to zero-coupon bonds ("spot" rates) over periods ranging from 6 months to 30 years.
 Each payment flow is discounted using the applicable "spot" zero-coupon rate according to the timing of payment.
 Therefore, the discount rate represents the single rate whose present value of cash flows is equal to that obtained with the zero-coupon rates.
-In this way, the recommended discount rate to determine the obligations as of December 31, 2022 and 2021 is 9.50% and 8.00%, respectively.
+In this way, the recommended discount rate to determine the obligations as of December 31, 2023 and 2022 was 9.75% and 9.50%, respectively.